Dkusner/Challenge1/README.md

 ### 3.2	Python Algorithm to Retrieve Data

-a)	'getEngagements.py' retrieves the engagement data from the url.
+* 'getEngagements.py' retrieves the engagement data from the url via API call.

-b)	 It translates it into a Json file, where a data analysis is conducted.

-c)	The relevant fields are organized and sorted in a sequential order.
+* Response from API call is translated into Json file so that analysis can be conducted.

-d)	The script groups the data and outputs a CSV file for use to import into MySQL.
+* The script extracts the relevant fields and outputs a CSV file for use to import into MySQL.

-e)	Within the python console, run command: runfile('~getEngagements.py').
+* To run the python code, run command: runfile('~getEngagements.py') from python console.

-f)  Output: Once the command is executed, a csv file "getEngagements_output.csv"  is created in the home directory.
+* Output: Once the command is executed, a csv file "getEngagements_output.csv"  is created in the home directory.

 Link to getEngagements_output.csv:  https://github.com/Dkusner/Challenge1/blob/master/output/getEngagements_output.csv

 ## 4. Importing and Reading the Data in MySQL

-*	The Data Import Wizard in MySQL Workbench was used to import the data from 'getEngatements_output.csv' (all defaults used).
+*	The Data Import Wizard in MySQL Workbench was used to import the data from 'getEngatements_output.csv' (python output file).
+All defaults are used during the import).
 * The import wizard produced the following schema:
 * Once the file was created, it contained the following schema:
 * A SQL query 'typeDailyCount.sql' pulls the Engagements per Day and groups them by type.
 The count of each type per day is displayed.